Posted by Mrs. Emery

 Write for 10 minutes.
 Post your piece to comments.

-Posted on December 25, 2013, in Uncategorized.
+Posted on December 25, 2013, in Writing Prompt.
 Bookmark the permalink.
 2 Comments.

 The world seemed to always hate me.
 I was only ‘alive’ for a month or so very year.
 I hated it sometimes, but who could blame me?
 I was a snowman after all.
 I didn’t have a long lifespan, and I could barely move.
 I just watched as people passed me by.
 I was wearing the stereotypical black silk top hat with a pipe in my mouth.
 That is if you thought I had a mouth.
 I had a broomstick in my hand, making me wonder if my creators thought I was a female because only witches used brooms in my mind.
 I saw a pretty girl with long, flowing blonde hair.
 I knew I could never flirt with her for a few reasons.
 One was the fact that I was a snowman.
 Two was the fact that I was going to melt soon.
 My creators a Tom and Lily Jenkins from Central America told each other that the snow was going to melt soon.
 That meant I was going to melt like the witch from the ‘Wizard of Oz’.
 It was obviously foolish to think that a snowman like me would ever have a chance with a girl like her.